BOA Standards for Trauma and Orthopaedics (BOASts)

 Speciality Standards (SpecS)

-Specialty Standards (SpecS) are documents produced by a Specialist Society.
-They are recommendations, and relate to specific practices not necessarily applicable to the generalist surgeon.
-They will concentrate on the subsequent management according to recommendations from experts in this field.
-Where feasible, this should be based on extant consensus documents or published literature.
-They are also intended to provide an auditable set of recommendations but not act as a definitive description of management.
+The purpose of SpecS is to concentrate on subsequent management of specific conditions, according to recommendations from experts in this field.
+Where feasible, this is based on extant consensus documents or published literature.
+They are also intended to provide an auditable set of standards but not act as a definitive description of management.
+SpecS follow a similar format but are typically longer, include references, and are colour- coded to distinguish them from a BOASt.

 Proposing new standards

-If you or your society is interested in proposing a document, please contact the BOA Policy and Programmes team at [email protected]
+This structured approach to creating and updating standards ensures clarity and consistency across all documents, supporting continuous improvement of orthopaedic care in the UK.
+If you or your society are interested in proposing a document, please contact the BOA Policy and Programmes team at [email protected]

 Trauma BOASts